 IM-2210-1.
-Guidelines to Ensure That Communications With the Public Are Not Misleading

-Every member is responsible for determining whether any communication with the public, including material that has been filed with the Department, complies with all applicable standards, including the requirement that the communication not be misleading.
+Guidelines to Ensure That Communications With the Public Are Not Misleading applicable standards, including the requirement that the communication not be misleading.
 In order to meet this responsibility, member communications with the public must conform with the following guidelines.
 These guidelines do not represent an exclusive list of considerations that a member must make in determining whether a communication with the public complies with all applicable standards.